Implicit Bonded Discrete Element Method with Manifold Optimization: Results and Discussion

-For this experiment, we simulated a chocolate drop with a middle stiffness to compare the time cost in contact-rich scenes between the implicit and explicit simulation methods.
-Our results show that the implicit method had a 3 times speedup compared to the explicit method.
-The visualization of the simulation result can be found in figure \ref{fig:chocolate}.
+\paragraph{Chocolate} In this experiment, the deformation of a chocolate drop with high stiffness is simulated to evaluate the computational efficiency between implicit and explicit simulation methods in rich contact scenarios.
+The outcomes indicate that the implicit method outperforms the explicit method by achieving a 2.5x speedup.
+The visualization of the simulation can be inspected in Figure \ref{fig:chocolate}.